These easy chocolate covered pretzels make a great homemade Christmas gift. Everyone loves chocolate covered pretzels!

 This year I am trying to scale back for Christmas.
 I have over 50 people on my Christmas list and I thought maybe things are getting out of hand.
 One idea I had was to make/bake something for my neighbors this year.
 I’m a food blogger, I can handle it.
 Then I remembered that I am not a very good baker and so that narrowed my options.
-I settled on chocolate covered pretzels.
+I settled on these easy chocolate covered pretzels.
 Yeah I can do that!
 Who doesn’t like a good chocolate covered pretzel?

 Yes this is an easy recipe but you can be so creative with these by using different coatings and toppings.
 For my first batch I added a bit of toffee bits to half of the batch and crushed candy cane to the other half.
 Just take a walk down the baking aisle of any grocery store and you will see tons of items to make your pretzels tasty and unique.
 At Aldi they even have pumpkin chips that you can dip yours in.
 How yummy is that?

 And the recipe is really simple.
 I melted chocolate bark (a baking chocolate that I got at Aldi) in a ceramic bowl in the microwave.
 It only takes 1-2 minutes to melt.
 Just make sure that most but not all the chocolate is melted because once you start stirring it will be the perfect consistency.
 If you let it go too long it will burn and be all lumpy.

 Then you just dip your pretzels in the chocolate and flip using a fork.
 After you have it coated, lay it on a cookie sheet that is covered in wax paper.
 Immediately add your toppings to the wet chocolate so it will stick.
 Let set until the chocolate is hard.